-- 1. Read the release notes to learn about any late-breaking changes in the installation procedure. - 2.
+- Read the SGI InfiniteStorage Software Platform release notes, CXFS general release notes, and CXFS Solaris release notes in the /docs directory on the ISSP DVD and any late-breaking caveats on Supportfolio - 2.
 Verify that the node has been upgraded to Solaris 10 (also known as SunOS 5.10) according to the Solaris installation guide.
 Use the following command to display the currently installed system:

-'''

 solaris# uname -r

-'''